A Wake-Up Call on Two Wheels: Why I Now Take Sun Protection Seriously

 Suddenly, all those years of skipping sunscreen didn’t feel tough.
 They felt reckless.
 I’d trained hard for decades, watched my diet, kept my heart strong — and yet I’d ignored the largest organ of my body: my skin.

-Now, I Don't Ride Without Sunscreen — Ever
+Now, I Don’t Ride Without Sun Protection — Ever

 These days, sun protection is part of my cycling ritual, right alongside pumping my tires and filling my bottles.

-SPF 50+ Sunscreen: I apply it 15–20 minutes before I head out and reapply every 2 hours, especially on long rides.
+- SPF 50+ sunscreen: I apply it 15–20 minutes before I ride and reapply about every 2 hours on long rides—especially in Texas heat.

-Go to All Doctor Appointments and Check-ups: My dermatologist sees me every 4-6 months.
-I never miss one.
-It is not worth it to wait a year and have something go wrong.
-Go to your appointments.
+- Dermatology checkups: My dermatologist sees me every 4–6 months.
+I don’t miss appointments.
+It is not worth waiting a year and hoping nothing changes.

 It’s Not About Vanity — It’s About Longevity